OwoNico/HyperiumCore/README.md

 # HyperiumCore
 I made this core for my server HyperiumMC before and now its closed so the core is public now

+# My new server
+- zunicmc.ml
+- 19132

+# Which server is using some features of this core
+- OSMY Network
+- OSMY Practice
+- OceanPractice